epicchainlabs/epicchain-aio/README.md

 }
 ```

-For detailed information on the REST API supported by NeoFS REST Gateway, refer to its OpenAPI specification available at [http://localhost:8090](http://localhost:8090).
-For more information, also check out the [neofs-rest-gw repository](https://github.com/nspcc-dev/neofs-rest-gw).
+For detailed information on the REST API supported by EpicChain REST Gateway, refer to its OpenAPI specification available at [http://localhost:8090](http://localhost:8090).
+For more information, also check out the [epicchain-rest-gw repository](https://github.com/epicchainlabs/epicchain-rest-gw).

 #### Getting an Object via Nginx